Haqverdi/jQueryExtend/README.md

 # jQueryExtend
-Pure Javascript version of Jquery $.extend function
+Pure Javascript version of Jquery $.extend function for use in older browsers, where es6 or newer features are not supported